A Wash in the Oceans

 in New York City

 María Magdalena Campos-Pons opens her Brooklyn retrospective with her largest and most layered work yet, in a room to itself just outside.
 You may have come to expect a museum celebration of craft, culture, and shared memories, including the memories of black and South African women.
 And Campos-Pons delivers, or does she?
-You might find yourself facing the same question with Dineo Seshee Bopape at MoMA.
+You might find yourself facing the same question with Dineo Seshee Bopape at MoMA or Diedrick Brackens in the galleries, but with darker outlines and a blood-red moon.

 I had never so much as heard of Campos-Pons, but her installation felt instantly familiar.
 Ironing boards lean against the wall, bearing vintage photos of what must surely be her ancestors—or those of someone very much like her.
 Videos separate them, with the same size and shape apart from rounded tops, like church windows or altarpieces.
 Their images come and go, María Magdalena Campos-Pons's The Calling (Brooklyn Museum, 2003)but a woman folding the wash easily rules them all.
 She, too, could be an ancestor and a model, but then the installation is, after all, Spoken Softly with Mama.
 A woman must speak softly but carry a big load and it may not go easy.